RohanSai22/solanaTokenCreator/README.md

 and Solana SDK with 100% decentralization

-It has The complete source code file of Solana Token Creator Dapp.
+The repo has the complete source code for the Solana Token Creator Dapp.

 ## Project Overview